windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/Arbitrum.md

 - maxFeePerGas (gas price bid on L2)
 - tokenTotalFeeAmount (amount of fee tokens to be transferred from user to cover all the costs)

 Let's again assume Orbit chain's fee token is USDC.
-In that case it is not obvious wether the retryable ticket's parameters are denominated in USDC (6 decimals) or in the native currency (18 decimals).
+In that case it is not obvious whether the retryable ticket's parameters are denominated in USDC (6 decimals) or in the native currency (18 decimals).
 Answer is mixed - `tokenTotalFeeAmount` is denominated in USDC's decimals, while other 3 params are denominated in native currency's decimals.
 This is because `tokenTotalFeeAmount` signals how many tokens user needs to spend on **parent chain**, while other 3 params signal how execution is to be performed on **Orbit chain**.

 > When contract is integrating the Orbit retryable tickets, check that all the ticket input parameters are properly denominated